twskj/livedoc/README.md

 # livedoc

-livedoc is a javascript library to generate a generic UI for REST API document.
+livedoc is a javascript library that generates a generic UI for REST API document.
 It generates result as a single html file and various variation.

 ## Requirement
 [Node](https://nodejs.org/en/)